Track Layouts, Layered Path Decompositions, and Leveled Planarity: Special classes of graphs

 \subsection{Outerplanar graphs}

 \begin{theorem}[Felsner, Liotta, and Wismath~\cite{FLW-JGAA-03}] Every outerplanar graph has a weakly leveled planar drawing. \end{theorem}

-Felsner et al.{} prove this result by a construction based on breadth-first search, using the BFS number and depth in the BFS tree as coordinates.
+Felsner et al.~\cite{FLW-JGAA-03} prove this result by a construction based on breadth-first search, using the BFS number and depth in the BFS tree as coordinates.
 Alternatively, \cref{thm:op-weak-level} can be proven by using induction on the number of triangular faces of a maximal outerplanar graph to show that each such graph has a layout in which, on each edge of the outer face, there is room to add one more triangle with its new vertex one level below the upper level of the previous triangle vertices.
-Felsner et al.{} used such a drawing, together with a spiral layout like the one in \cref{fig:Spiral}, to find an improper 3-track layout (allowing edges between consecutive vertices in a track) of any outerplanar graph.
+Felsner et al.{} wrapped such a drawing (as in \cref{fig:Spiral}) to produce an improper 3-track layout (allowing edges between consecutive vertices in a track) of any outerplanar graph.
 Dujmovi\'c et~al.~\cite{DujPorWoo-DMTCS-04} proved that every outerplanar graph has a (proper) 5-track layout.
-Theorems~\ref{WeakLayeredPathwidth} and \ref{thm:op-weak-level} imply that every outerplanar graph has layered pathwidth at most~$2$.